Jeb Stuart Magruder: Cooperates with prosecutors

 I know nothing to indicate that Nixon was aware in advance of the plan to break into the Democratic headquarters.
 It is possible that Mitchell or Haldeman told him in advance, but I think it's likelier that they would not have mentioned it unless the operation had produced some results of interest to him.
 This book was published before Magruder's sentencing on May 21, and before Nixon resigned as the president.

 Magruder had testified that he thought that he was helping establish a legal intelligence-gathering operation.
 In his book Magruder wrote about former attorney general John Mitchell and Fred LaRue meeting in late March 1972 in Key Biscayne, Florida.
 He wrote that Mitchell approved the plan to eavesdrop on the Watergate complex soon after this meeting.

 After Watergate

-After his prison term, Magruder began a speaking tour on college campuses and in other public spaces, inspiring some critics to suggest he had profited from the scandal and his decision to turn state's evidence.
-He published a Christian-oriented memoir, From Power to Peace in 1976.
+After his prison term, Magruder published a Christian-oriented memoir, From Power to Peace in 1976.
 He earned a Master of Divinity (M.Div.) degree from Princeton Theological Seminary in 1981 and became ordained as a Presbyterian minister.
 He served as associate minister at the First Presbyterian Church in Burlingame, California and First Community Church of Columbus, Ohio.
 (While there, Magruder chaired that city's Commission on Ethics and Values for a time.)
 In May 1983, President Ronald Reagan denied a request from Magruder for a presidential pardon.

 In 1990 Magruder was called as senior pastor at the First Presbyterian Church of Lexington, Kentucky.
-In 1995, Kentucky Governor Brereton Jones reinstated Magruder's right to campaign for public office in the state.
+In 1995, Kentucky Governor Brereton Jones reinstated Magruder's right to vote, and campaign for public office in the state.